raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### linked lists that don't look like linked lists

-Some linked lists look like trees.
-How many linked lists does this diagram contain?
+Some graphs look like trees, but contain linked lists.
+How many linked lists does this graph contain?

 <div class="mermaid">
   graph LR